illinoistech-itm/jhajek/itmt-430/tooling-assignment-vault/tooling-assignment-vault.md

 ## Deliverable

 In the document, `tooling-assignment-packer.md`, provide the required screenshots.
-Push a copy of this markdown file in the private GitHub repo provided, under the itmt-430 folder and make an additional sub-folder named: ~~**tooling-assignments-packer**~~ **tooling-assignments-vault**.
+Push a copy of this markdown file in the private GitHub repo provided, under the itmt-430 folder and make an additional sub-folder named: ~~**tooling-assignments-packer**~~ **tooling-assignment-vault**.
 Submit the URL to your deliverable to Blackboard.